 Better stress management

-Studies show that, when you improve your mind-body connection through practices such as yoga or meditation, you are able to activate the relaxation response.
-As a result, the nervous system rejects the “fight or flight” response associated with stress and embraces the “rest and digest” response — powering emotional well-being and alleviating the physical symptoms of stress.
+Studies show that, when you improve your mind-body connection through practices such as yoga or meditation, you can activate the relaxation response.
+As a result, the nervous system rejects the “fight or flight” response associated with stress, embracing the “rest and digest” response, powering emotional well-being, and alleviating the physical symptoms of stress.

 Powered immune system

 When you meditate, these chemical messages change in important ways.
-You become aware of the present moment and are able to let go of negativity.
+You become aware of the present moment and can let go of negativity.
 Furthermore, you cultivate feelings of positivity, love, and empathy, which, with time, will help you stay healthy.